Developing a value of community is essential for your kids, especially because they learn how to work as a team and behave in group settings.

 Today, we list 3 ways that playgrounds teach kids the value of community:

 Generating a sense of belonging to a group

 A vital aspect of good mental health is building meaningful interpersonal relationships.
 Hence the importance of creating close connections with others from the earliest stages of our lives.

-We are social beings, we need people to organize our society, forming family, and most important: feeling loved
+We are social beings, we need people to organize our society, form family, and most important: feel loved

 When your child is constantly sharing space and playing with others, he/she finds themselves forming groups that are potentially important social support.